Jason Bulmahn

 Jason Bulmahn is an American game designer especially known for his work on the fantasy role-playing game Pathfinder.

-Early life & education
+Early life and education

 Jason Bulmahn was born in Milwaukee, Wisconsin.
 He attended Milwaukee High School of the Arts, and became an avid player of tabletop games.
 He attended his first Gen Con convention in Milwaukee while in high school, and developed an interest in role-playing games such as Dungeons & Dragons (D&D).

 Bulmahn graduated from high school in 1994, and enrolled at University of Wisconsin–Milwaukee.
 While attending classes, Bulmahn also became a competitive Magic: The Gathering player, and played in the 1995 World Championship in Seattle, as well as Pro Tour New York in 1996.
 Bulmahn earned his Bachelor of Arts degree in Architecture in 1998.

 Architecture

 After graduating, Bulmahn was employed as an Associate Designer at American Design Incorporated, an architecture firm in Milwaukee.
 He also began to volunteer at the Role Playing Game Association Network (RPGA).
 He worked on the Living Greyhawk campaign, at first coordinating play in Wisconsin, then later becoming part of the central advisory group overseeing the campaign's global structure.
 In later interviews, Bulmahn would credit this experience with teaching him "more about pacing, stakes, and improvisation than any book ever could."